olxxi/ReqFlow/README.md

 ReqFlow is a Python library designed for efficient and intuitive API testing.
 ReqFlow offers a fluent and flexible interface for crafting and validating HTTP requests, making API testing both straightforward and adaptable.
-While it make sense to use standard approaches for a Python API testing, ReqFlow reduces the entry barrier for beginners and allows for more advanced use cases.
+While it make sense to use standard approaches for a Python API testing, ReqFlow reduces the entry barrier for beginners and allows for more advanced use cases with RestAssured-like approach.

 ### Features